Apollo Sauroktonos: Iconography

-The statue depicts Apollo as a youth, unusually for classical artwork which normally did not portray gods other than Dionysius and Eros as children or adolescents.
+The statue depicts Apollo as a youth, unusually for classical artwork which normally did not portray gods other than Dionysus and Eros as children or adolescents.
 Martin Robertson has suggested that the statue alludes to the myth of Apollo slaying the serpent Python.
-Jennifer Neils disputes this, noting that Python is depicted elsewhere in Greek art as a giant snake, and there is no reason to believe that ancient audiences would have associated the small lizard depicted on the Apollo Sauroctonos with Python.
+Jenifer Neils disputes this, noting that Python is depicted elsewhere in Greek art as a giant snake, and there is no reason to believe that ancient audiences would have associated the small lizard depicted on the Apollo Sauroctonos with Python.
+Alternatively, the statue may depict Apollo healing the lizard, related to a myth that the lizard, when it loses its sight, is healed by looking at the sun.